 Again, this can work, but it’s unreliable.
 Unless you know by experience where those borders are, you can wind up walking all over the place and not improve your situation.
 It can also get worse, either because you cross over into a more expensive area or because the surge is getting bigger over time.

 You can always check if a competitor is also surging.
 Open Uber and open Lyft, and take the lowest quote.
 In fact, the FareWell app purports to do this for you.
 I can’t definitively say if it works or not, but it seems to:

 Google Maps and Apple Maps will do the same:

 Surprisingly, sometimes car services like GroundLink can be cheaper than Uber or Lyft.
 The only problem is that they are usually services which have to be booked ahead of time.
 If they are cheaper than the Uber and Lyft base fare, great.
 However, if they’re not, you would be booking them based on the expectation that Uber and Lyft will be surging at the time you take your ride.

 Sounds too speculative to me, unless you’re pretty sure there will be a surge at that time.

 Use a Taxicab

-Last but not least, you can always take a traditional cab, if it’s readily available.
+Last but not least, you can really avoid surge pricing by taking a traditional cab, if it’s readily available.
 However, bear in mind that, at least in the US, the standard taxi tip is usually 20%, and you can get hit with sneaky credit-card charges (especially in Vegas).